Raetihi Branch

 The Raetihi Branch was a branch line railway in the central North Island of New Zealand.
-It formed part of New Zealand's national rail network and operated from 1917 until 1968.
+It formed part of New Zealand's national rail network and operated from 18 December 1917 until 1 January 1968.

 Construction

 A combination of political pressure and the economic potential of the forestry in the Raetihi area motivated the construction of this line.
 A start on a tramway from Raetihi to Rangataua seems to have been made in 1908, with some of the route cleared and rails put in place.
 In 1911, the government granted approval to construct the line, with the line intended to diverge from the North Island Main Trunk in Rangataua.
 A proposal to electrify the line was investigated by the government's electrical engineer in 1911.
-The Minister of Public Works (R. McKenzie) turned the first sod, beside the railway at Ohakune, on Monday 19 February 1912, when 20 workers were about to start building the line.
-However, a more recent book said construction did not commence until 1913, when the site of the junction was changed to Ohakune.
+The Minister of Public Works (R. McKenzie) turned the first sod, beside the railway at Ohakune, on Monday, 19 February 1912, when 20 workers were about to start building the line.
+However, due to budget constraints construction did not commence until late in 1913, when the site of the junction was changed to Ohakune.
 The change required redesign of the 2 mi closest to the North Island Main Trunk.
-The outbreak of World War I a year later caused delays in both supplies and finding available manpower; nonetheless, work progressed steadily through the war years and the line was opened on 18 December 1917.
+The outbreak of World War I a year later caused delays in both supplies and finding available manpower; nonetheless, work progressed steadily through the war years, and the line was opened on 18 December 1917.
 Despite proclamations that it was the start of a new route to Whanganui, the line was never extended beyond Raetihi.